bbrowning/openshift-cloudfoundry/README.md

 Note: As of right now, this only supports the java-buildpack.
 Support for more will be added in the future.

-## Deploying a locally built app using the CloudFoundry compatibility
+## Deploying a locally built Java application
-   image

 This emulates the `cf push target/some-app.jar` command in CloudFoundry.
 Replace target/some-app.jar with any executable jar or